aws/aws-sam-cli/designs/intrinsics_design.md

     processed_resource = self.intrinsic_property_resolver(val)
     processed_template[processed_key] = processed_resource
 ```
 If there is an error with the resource, the item will be ignored and processed.
+This is because we don't want to break any workflows that have errors with unresolved symbol tables.
+This is especially true for refs that exist to cloud instances.
+The error will be printed in the console tho.
+Currently, in SAM these properties are ignored and would not cause any errors, so by ignoring the errors we are using the same functionality.
+To ignore the error, we just copy the resource as is.

 ## Integration into SAM-CLI